 Probiotics have been gaining a lot of popularity in the last few years because we now know that 70-80% of our immune system is located in our gut.
 We also know that we are made up of more bacteria than we are cells, which is fascinating!
 Therefore, if we want a healthy immune system, we need a healthy gut system, and if our gut is made up of bacteria (aka the gut microbiome), we must make sure it has a healthy balance of beneficial and non-beneficial bacteria.

 The reason we need to do this is because health issues and symptoms can pop up when the non-beneficial bacteria take over our beneficial bacteria.
 So, when our gut is healthy, it’s a good sign that there are more good bacteria than bad in our system.
 That’s what we want.
 We always want more beneficial bacteria in our bodies then non-beneficial bacteria.
 When it’s the other way around, we start to see symptoms creep in.
+If you're not sure if you have a healthy gut, read "27 Signs You May Have an Unhealthy Gut."

 For most people, a healthy and balanced diet with naturally probiotic-rich foods like yogurt, kefir, kimchi, sauerkraut, etc, can contribute to a healthy gut.